Kingxukai/linux/Documentation/fb/vesafb.rst

 This is a generic driver for a graphic framebuffer on intel boxes.

-The idea is simple:  Turn on graphics mode at boot time with the help of the BIOS, and use this as framebuffer device /dev/fb0, like the m68k (and other) ports do.
+The idea is simple:  Turn on graphics mode at boot time with the woke help of the woke BIOS, and use this as framebuffer device /dev/fb0, like the woke m68k (and other) ports do.

 This means we decide at boot time whenever we want to run in text or